 Tom Stilton is a former police and had been working with the Nordkoster case together with Olivia´s deceased father, but now he has left the police force and is trying to survive among the homeless in Stockholm.
 Olivia has to find Tom…

 Stieg Larsson´s famous heroine Lisbeth Salander is a pale, skinny young woman who has black hair as short as a fuse, and a pierced nose and eyebrows.
 She has a wasp tattoo on her neck, a tattooed loop around her left arm, another loop around her left ankle, a Chinese symbol on her hip, and a tattoo of a dragon on her back.

 Lisbeth Salander is a world-class computer hacker and under the pseudonym “Wasp” she becomes a prominent figure in the international hacker community.
-She uses her computer skills as a means to earn a living, doing investigative work for Milton Security, but also as a tool to investigate crime and find out about her own distressful background.
+She uses her computer skills as a means to earn a living, but also as a tool to investigate crime and find out about her own distressful background.
 Having survived a traumatic childhood, Salander is highly introverted and anti-social, and has difficulty connecting to people and making friends.
-She is particularly hostile to men who abuse women, and might be very antagonistic and violent, but she doesn’t appear to lack a conscience.
+She is particularly hostile to men who abuse women, and might be very antagonistic and violent, but she has a conscience.
 While she may not always follow society’s rules, she does have her own set of moral principles that abide by a code of right and wrong.

 Karin Fossum often sets her stories in ordinary small Norwegian communities where everything seems wholesome and well-ordered.
 But when a crime is committed and the gentle, wise detective Konrad Sejer comes to sort it out, we realize that surface is deceptive.
 In fact most of the mild-mannered and almost boringly normal residents have hidden depths and dark secrets.